Find out when you need permission to undertake works to trees

-You can carry out any works to your trees without permission from Fenland District Council as long as it is not covered by one of these restrictions:
+You can carry out any works to your trees without our permission as long as it is not:

-- It is not covered by a Tree Preservation order
+- covered by a Tree Preservation Order (TPO)

-- It is not restricted by a planning condition on a previous approved application.
+- restricted by a planning condition on a previously approved application

-If you need to apply for permission for trees covered by a tree preservation order or within a conservation area you need to complete the Works to trees subject to a Tree Preservation Order (TPO) and/or Notification of proposed works to trees in Conservation Areas form.
+- covered by a TPO or within a conservation area, complete the works to trees subject to a tree preservation order (TPO) and/or notification of proposed works to trees in a conservation area form

-If you need to apply because there is a condition restricting works to a tree, you need to complete the application for removal of a condition following grant of planning permission form.
-Please check the validation requirements [243kb] for the information you need to submit with this application.
+- with a condition restricting works, complete the 'removal of a condition following grant of planning permission' form.
+Please check the for the information you need to submit with this application

-It is best you speak with your neighbour before doing this.
-However, if the tree is covered by one of the restrictions above, you will still need to apply to us to do any works to it.
+If a neighbour's tree is hanging over into your garden and you want to cut it back, you should speak to your neighbour before doing any works.
+If the tree is covered by any of the restrictions above, you will still need to apply to us to do any works to it.

 The Forestry Commission controls tree felling by issuing felling licences - further advice can be found at Tree felling licence: when you need to apply - GOV.UK (www.gov.uk)

 Their website also has an interactive map showing where felling licenses have been granted.